codefellows-seattle-javascript-401d16/lab-03-fs-async/lab-ryan/README.md

   * (your console.log should be  in the index.js file not in your print-files function)

 # Documentation
-* Write a description of your code in your readme **Description - I wrote a function that takes an array of three file paths and a callback and uses fs.readFile to log the data in the console as a string.**
+**Description - I wrote a function that takes an array of three file paths and a callback and uses fs.readFile to log the data in the console as a string.**

 ## Bonus 2pts